Use the

 HOME > Japan’s Local Treasures > Kumamoto's Mineral Water

-While staying in Kumamoto, you can enjoy the mineral water in various ways, as it also enriches the regional cuisine and feeds baths that nourish your skin.
-The groundwater of the Kumamoto region helps produce a bounty of vegetables, fruit, rice, and other ingredients such as delicious beef from Aso and fresh fish from Amakusa.
-One of the best ways to enjoy the benefits of this pure water is to join a local guide who can lead you to various izakaya pubs that are popular with locals and to restaurants where you can sit in front of sushi chefs as they prepare your meal using delicious local ingredients.
+While staying in Kumamoto, you can enjoy the mineral water in various ways, as it also enriches the regional cuisine and feeds baths that nourish the health of your skin.
+The groundwater of the Kumamoto region helps produce a bounty of vegetables, fruits, rice, and other ingredients such as delicious beef from Aso and fresh fish from Amakusa.
+One of the best ways to enjoy the benefits of this pure water is to join a local guide who can lead you to various izakaya pubs that are popular with locals, as well as restaurants where you can sit in front of sushi chefs as they prepare your meal using delicious local ingredients.

 Please Choose Your Language